revejs/revejs/README.md

 ## What is Revejs?
 Revejs is leve (Brazilian Portuguese word for "light") reactive library with API base on react hooks and solid-js.
 ## Goal
-Goal of Revejs is to make reactive programing easy to use for beginners and light.
+Goal of Revejs is to be light and make reactive programing easy to use for beginners.
-Revejs doesn't intend to compete with RXJS or other libraries.
+Revejs doesn't intend to compete with RXJS or other reactive libraries.

 ## Installation
 ```